Blade (character)

 The character has been substantially adapted from the comics into various forms of media, including films, television series, video games, and his own animated series.
-Blade was portrayed by Wesley Snipes in the films Blade (1998), Blade II (2002), Blade: Trinity (2004), and the Marvel Cinematic Universe (MCU) film Deadpool & Wolverine (2024), and by Sticky Fingaz in the television series Blade: The Series (2006).
-Mahershala Ali has been cast as the character in the MCU media franchise, debuting with an uncredited vocal cameo in the film Eternals (2021) ahead of the character's upcoming standalone film.
+Blade was portrayed by Wesley Snipes in the films Blade (1998), Blade II (2002), and Blade: Trinity (2004), as well as Deadpool & Wolverine (2024), part of the Marvel Cinematic Universe (MCU); Sticky Fingaz replaced Snipes for the television series Blade: The Series (2006).
+Snipes's portrayal helped establish Blade as one of Marvel's most recognizable supernatural heroes and is widely credited with revitalizing the superhero film genre.
+Mahershala Ali voiced the character in the MCU film Eternals (2021) ahead of a standalone film, before dropping out of the role in 2026, following several years of development issues.